-communities continued to register low scores in the area of trade integration, with an average score of 0.383.
-The highest performing regional economic community in terms of trade integration is the Arab Maghreb Union with a 0.481 score, while the Southern African Development Community (SADC) is the least trade-integrated regional bloc, with an average score of 0.340.
+10. Overall, regional blocs have achieved mixed results on the trade integration dimension (see the figure below).
+Many of the RECs continued to register low scores in the area of trade integration, with an average score of 0.383.
+The highest performing REC in terms of trade integration the Arab Maghreb Union was AMU, with a 0.481 score; while the Southern African Development Community SADC was the least trade-integrated regional bloc, with an average score of 0.340.